VITA: Zero-Shot Value Functions via Test-Time Adaptation of Vision-Language Models: Discussion, Limitations, and Future Work

-\section{Discussion}
+\subsection{Discussion}

-Our results show that test-time adaptation enables progress estimators for robotic manipulation tasks to generalize across distribution shifts in task, environment, and embodiment.
-By updating the model incrementally at test time, our method captures both temporal and visual context more effectively than CLIP-based baselines, local-context adaptation, and in-context learning with autoregressive VLMs.
-This may be attributed to the fact that, despite their generalization capabilities through in-context learning, autoregressive VLMs are not explicitly trained for progress estimation, which requires temporal reasoning over visual trajectories.
-In contrast, our method requires access to expert visual trajectories during training, whereas in-context learning methods rely on large-scale pre-training.
+We show that test-time adaptation enables value functions for robotic manipulation to generalize across distribution shifts in task, environment, and embodiment.
+In addition, \textsc{VITA} can distinguish expert from non-expert visual trajectories and perform zero-shot reward shaping, enabling downstream applications in RL and imitation learning.
+By updating sequentially over a trajectory, \textsc{VITA} encodes history into its parameters, capturing temporal and semantic context more effectively than \textsc{CLIP}-based baselines and in-context learning with autoregressive VLMs. \textsc{VITA} outperforms \textsc{CLIP-GRU} on expert–non-expert discrimination and offline RL, indicating that implicit memory via sequential test-time updates generalizes more effectively than explicitly encoding temporal history in recurrent hidden states for zero-shot value function estimation.
+Pre-trained autoregressive VLMs (\textsc{GVL}), despite their generalization capabilities, are not explicitly trained for progress estimation, which requires temporal reasoning over visual trajectories.
+In our setup, the inference-time overhead of per-timestep adaptation is negligible, as only a lightweight adaptation module is updated at test time, which does not affect real-time applicability.